solemnsky/solemnsky-haxe/README.md

 ### interfaces

-There are two important interfaces through with our core passes:
+There are two important interfaces through with our code passes:

 #### Control (/pure/control/)